 I’m totally in love with Porto’s cuisine, culture, architecture, and vibe.
 The city has a perfect combination of vibrant city life and small-town charm, offering countless activities and experiences for travelers.

-In this travel guide, I’m going to share my favorite things to do in Porto, from sipping port wine to soaking the amazing view across the Duoro River.
+In this travel guide, I’m going to share my favorite things to do in Porto, from sipping port wine to soaking the fantastic view across the Duoro River.

 Take the lazy cruise